Advice On Developing A Small Business Financial Plan

 - Profit and Loss statements for the previous three years

-- Proforma Cash flow that looks out several years into the future.
+- Proforma Cash flow that looks several years into the future

-A start-up capital worksheet is typically only required for startups.
-However, the spreadsheet can be edited for use in the financial plan that is looking for a new round of funding so it can buy new capital equipment to take it to the next level.
+A start-up capital worksheet is typically only required for start-ups.
+However, the spreadsheet can be edited for use in a financial plan that is looking for a new round of funding so it can buy new capital equipment to take it to the next level.

 When your business plan is being written for an existing business, the financial plan section should include a current balance sheet from your accounting software.

 A balance sheet is a snapshot in time that lists all the Assets that the business owns as well as all the Liabilities it still owes.
 When you subtract the liabilities from the assets, you get the Equity which is what lenders and investors are most interested in.